 There are subtle variations in the qualification criteria for the different services.
-Generally speaking, the following factors are considered.
+Generally speaking, the following factors are considered:

-Age - caregivers must be a minimum of 18 years old, while care recipients must be at least 60 years of age.
+- Age: Caregivers must be a minimum of 18 years old, while care recipients must be at least 60 years of age.
 Care recipients can be under the age of 60 if diagnosed with Alzheimer’s disease or another related dementia or are physically disabled.

-Residency - all services described here are open to South Dakota residents only.
+- Residency: All services described here are open to South Dakota residents only.
 No length of residency is required.

-Functional Ability - An inability of care recipients to perform daily living tasks oneself or the lack of family / caregiver support for a specific task is typically a qualifying factor.
+- Functional Ability: An inability of care recipients to perform daily living tasks oneself or the lack of family / caregiver support for a specific task is typically a qualifying factor.
 Examples would be the inability to dress oneself, move from one location to another independently, prepare meals, or do light housecleaning.

 It is most efficient to begin the Caregiver Support Program application process by contacting your LTSS Regional Office.
 A complete list of offices, contact information and the geographic areas they serve is available here.
-Limited program information can be found here.